AlvaroCorrales/AlvaroCorrales.github.io/_pages/blog.md

 <br>

 ### Other
-[Causal analysis of the impact of lockdown measures on economic activity](https://emergentalliance.org/causal-analysis-of-the-impact-of-lockdown-measures-on-economic-activity/).
-In this piece of work for the [Emergent Alliance](https://emergentalliance.org/), we show how one can isolate the causal impact of different lockdown measures on social and economic indicators such as energy consumption and people's mobility.
+[**Causal analysis of the impact of lockdown measures on economic activity**](https://emergentalliance.org/causal-analysis-of-the-impact-of-lockdown-measures-on-economic-activity/) - In this piece of work for the [Emergent Alliance](https://emergentalliance.org/), we show how one can isolate the causal impact of different lockdown measures on social and economic indicators such as energy consumption and people's mobility.